putty and painting

 Who does the work

-Pipe painting is carried out by painters experienced in working with metal surfaces.
-We know which primers and paints to use for each pipe type.
+Pipe painting is done by painters who know how to work with metal surfaces.
+We know which primers and paints suit each kind of pipe.
 We cover all of Warsaw — call or message and we will assess the scope and find a convenient date.